The Capstone Semester

 Basic Nanotechnology Processes

-This course is the hands-on introduction to the processing involved in “top down”, “bottom up”, and hybrid nanofabrication.
-The majority of the course details a step-by-step description of the equipment, facilities processes and process flow needed to fabricate devices and structures.
-Students learn to appreciate processing and manufacturing concerns including process control, contamination, yield, and processing interaction.
+This course is an overview of the broad spectrum of processing approaches involved in “top down”, “bottom up”, and hybrid nanofabrication.
+The majority of the course details a step-by-step description of the equipment, facilities processes and process flow used in today’s device and structure fabrication.
+Students learn to appreciate processing and manufacturing concerns including safety, process control, contamination, yield, and processing interaction.
 The students design process flows for micro- and nano-scale systems.
 Students learn the similarities and differences in “top down” and “bottom up” equipment and process flows by undertaking hands-on processing.
-This hands-on exposure covers basic nanofabrication processes including colloidal chemistry, self-assembly, catalyzed nanoparticle growth, lithography, wet and dry etching, physical vapor deposition, and chemical vapor deposition.
+This hands-on overview exposure covers basic nanofabrication processes including deposition, etching, and pattern transfer.

 E SC 213